-A collection of past works, commissions and personal explorations in sound & nature.
+A collection of past works, projects, collaborations, commissions and personal explorations in sound & nature.

 Shortlisted for the "Best Artificial Sound" category of the Sound of the Year Awards 2020 presented by The Museum Of Sound in partnership with The New BBC Radiophonic Workshop.

 "I imagine this sound to be what we would hear if we could poke our heads under the ground and submerge our ears in the deep root network of trees.
 I have often attempted to record the sounds of trees, and even recently have been leading field recording workshops exploring this very practice.
 Though the practice is often challenging!
 With this sound, I wanted to create a space that would sound natural, despite its artificial nature.
 The source of this sound was created using a single contact microphone placed on the central stem of a pine cone.
 With my fingers I manipulated the scales, much like a kalimba player would to play the instrument.
 I then used an array of multiple effects in editing, including reverb, time stretching and frequency modulation to create the finished sound."